open-telemetry/opentelemetry-collector-contrib/cmd/opampsupervisor/specification/README.md

   # Path to Collector executable.
 Required.
   executable: /opt/otelcol/bin/otelcol

+  # The interval on which the collector checks to see if it's been orphaned.
+  orphan_detection_interval: 5s

 # Extra command line flags to pass to the Collector executable.
   args:

   # Extra environment variables to set when executing the Collector.